-The BEFTA project aims to quantify the effect of habitat complexity within oil palm plantations on biodiversity and the role of this biodiversity in ecosystem functioning and productivity.
+The BEFTA Understory Vegetation Project aims to quantify the effect of habitat complexity within oil palm plantations on biodiversity and the role of this biodiversity in ecosystem functioning and productivity.
 By working closely with industry partners, Sinar Mas Agro Resources and Technology Corporation Research Institute (SMARTRI), the project is experimentally manipulating the oil palm landscape to link recorded changes in biodiversity with ecosystem functions and crop production.

 - quantify the effect of habitat complexity in maintaining biodiversity, ecosystem function and ecosystem services within oil palm